Listen to this article:

 But these two racisms disavow graded inequality in a distinctive way – not by annihilating it, but by repressing it.
 And what is repressed, we know, only surges forth in new forms.
 Majoritarianism incorporates Dalits and Adivasis into an ‘Indian’ (read, unmarked Hindu or Brahminical) identity by instituting the abstract equality of citizenship.
 And while this abstract equality explicitly disavows graded inequality, it nevertheless mostly refuses to tackle this inequality head on, and so implicitly perpetuates it.
 By contrast, Hindutva institutes – as yet primarily socially, and maybe no more than that is necessary – the abstract equality of those who are ‘Hindu’ in the supremacist sense.
 This abstract equality too does disavow graded inequality.
 But far more than majoritarianism, it is centred around texts and institutions that would be impossible without graded inequality, that celebrate the Brahminical.
 Far more than majoritarianism, then, it must smuggle in graded inequality, usually hiding this fact from itself.

-And in this smuggling in that Hindutva intensifies the contempt for Dalits and Adivasis far beyond what was the case with either graded inequality or majoritarianism.
+And because of this smuggling in, Hindutva intensifies the contempt for Dalits and Adivasis far beyond what was the case with either graded inequality or majoritarianism.
 Graded inequality, precisely because it limited interaction between castes, also left a space, even if a severely truncated one, for the oppressed castes.
 The angry but charged vitality of that space has been documented in innumerable memoirs and accounts – for example, Urmila Pawar’s The Weave of My Life.
 Similarly, majoritarianism, because it layered abstract equality onto graded inequality, often ended up turbocharging the potentialities of that Dalit space; Pawar’s memoir is in part an account of that turbocharging.

 But where Hindutva’s abstract equality is instituted, a very different process gathers speed.
 Now, what must be extirpated is precisely those spaces where the language of Dalit and Adivasi self-respect rose to a roar.
 So it is that with the rise of Hindutva over the last three decades, there has also been a rapid escalation of violence against Dalits and Adivasis.
 And this violence, as we know from Bhima Koregaon and other instances, becomes especially frenzied where Dalits or Adivasis dare affirm the principle of the minor.